juhasev/sample-ninja-help/panel-health.md

 Displays a pie chart what sources panelists are starting from.
 Possible values are

 - **Android** (Mobile App)
-- **Members** App,
+- **Members** App
 - **Invite**
 - **Apple iOS** (Mobile App)

-This chart can be generated for any time period or sub-panels.
-Simply used the filter icon to set desired filters.
+This chart can be generated for any time period or sub-panel combination.
+Simply use the blue filter icon to set desired filters.

 ### Churn